Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing: Introduction

 Naturally, linear programming algorithms can provide a framework for tackling such problems \cite{Bertsimas1997-pw}.
 Specifically, \CO~is suitable to be implemented using mixed-integer linear program (MILP) solvers such as the ones available with IBM CPLEX \cite{cplex2009v12}, Gurobi \cite{gurobi}, or Mosek \cite{mosek}.
 The success of a given \CO~instance, or the quality of its solution, is dependent on a clear mapping between the business problem and the mathematical formulation as well as the choice of the precise implementing algorithm.
 The benefit of using numerical optimization is that we attain the allocation selections in a single process, which is in contrast to other proposed models such as ``ranking-based", ``economic-cost" and ``waterfall" models which are sequential in nature, rather than automated \cite{bylund2017collateral}.
 However, there are several limitations of MILP solvers when applied to problems such as \CO, which potentially involve complex nonlinearities and large-scale datasets.
 For example, MILP solvers have exponential worst-case complexity and can take a significant amount of time to solve large-scale complex optimization problems.
 While having convergence certificates is very desirable, the exponential complexity is often a problem for many \CO~instances that involve a large number of decision variables and constraints and it is not uncommon to either have long solution times or even infeasibility.
 That said, MILP solvers are the standard in both industrial and academic applications but the community is very keen on exploring alternative approaches.

 Different avenues to (approximately) solve such computationally challenging problems could be provided through alternative computational models.
 For example, in Ref. \cite{Mniszewski2019}, IBM's True Spike neuromorphic computer \cite{Schuman2022} was utilized to find approximate solutions for the graph partitioning problem.
 More interest is directed towards quantum computing \cite{ladd2010quantum}.
 These computers rely on quantum-mechanical effects for storing and processing information.
 However, because of the fragile environment required for these effects to occur, the realization of fault-tolerant quantum computers is still a difficult task.
-Despite this, it is believed that Noisy Intermediate-Scale Quantum (NISQ) era devices can provide an advantage in the finance industry since these business use cases can be well formulated for near-term quantum devices \cite{Egger2020, Herman2022}.
-The field of ``quantum finance'' can be divided into three sections: stochastic modeling (for example, quantum alternatives to Monte Carlo simulations) \cite{egger2020quantum,bouland2020prospects,herman2022survey, rebentrost2022quantum,intallura2023survey}, machine learning \cite{egger2020quantum,bouland2020prospects,pistoia2021quantum,herman2022survey,jacquier2022quantum,emmanoulopoulos2022quantum,kirk2023emergent} and optimization \cite{rosenberg2015solving,egger2020quantum,rebentrost2018quantum,leclerc2022financial,lim2022quantum,jacquier2022quantum,brandhofer2023benchmarking,vesely2023finding,sakuler2023real}, all of which have had a recent gain in interest.